Laneham: Noteworthy persons

-River Tragedies
+River tragedies

 There are many examples of tragic deaths in the River Trent or the beck.
 In 1842 Benjamin Whittaker, son of the Ferryboat Inn landlord, drowned near the Laughterton bank after a sudden squall.
 In 1874, a boat captain left his wife in charge of his boat moored in the middle of the Trent at Willow Holt while going to meet a relative.
 His wife allowed her small son and daughter to play in a small boat or 'drag'.
 The boy fell in, the mother also fell in while trying to rescue him, and both were drowned.

+On 8 September 1879, 26-year-old George Graham fell off a sand boat between Laneham and Dunham-on-Trent and was drowned.
+His body was not found until 29 July 1880, in Dunham parish, by which time only his boots and a leather strap were still attached.

+In 1895 John Horn, son of a Laneham maltster, died when he fell through ice whilst skating.
+During the inquest at the Ferryboat Inn, a cry went up to rescue Frederick Jordan of Lincoln who had also fallen through the ice while skating and this was successful; Jordan was attempting to skate from Lincoln to Gainsborough and back but had mistaken his route.

 In 1906 John Milner, a Yorkshire miner, was staying in lodgings at Mrs Poole's house.
 He spent a night drinking with friends at the 'Ferryboat' but on his way back in the dark went missing.
 His footsteps were found leading down the bank into the beck and he was found drowned, with cigar still in hand.